grobian/carbon-c-relay/README.md

 clusters.
 Match rules are processed top to bottom as they are defined in the file.
 It is possible to define multiple matches in the same rule.
 Each match rule can send data to one or more clusters.
-Since match rules "fall through" unless the `stop` keyword is added to the match rule, carefully crafted match expression can be used to target multiple clusters or aggregations.
+Since match rules "fall through" unless the `stop` keyword is added, carefully crafted match expression can be used to target multiple clusters or aggregations.
 This ability allows to replicate metrics, as well as send certain metrics to alternative clusters with careful ordering and usage of the `stop` keyword.
 The special cluster